Still too few women in MINT subjects

 If recruiters want to successfully increase the proportion of women in a team, they have to formulate the approach and job advertisements differently.
 Words like “ninja” or “coding rock star” still find their way into advertising texts and, if at all, only speak to men.

-In the text one should rather speak of “developers” and, if possible, even let female team members have their say.
+One should rather speak of “developers” in the text and, if possible, even let female team members have their say.
 Maybe there is also the possibility of a brief introduction to the team?
 An honest quote about everyday work and projects from a colleague in the job advertisement underlines the diversity and equality of a team.
-Women should see in the job description that other women work in the company.
+Women should see in the job description that other women also work for the company.

 Why do female professionals tick differently?